vvorobjov/nrp-documentation/src/authentication.rst

 ===============================
-Authentication and user account
+Accessing the NRP
 ===============================

 .. todo:: Add author/responsible

-To access the online Neurorobotics Platform, you need to have an account.
+To access the online :abbr:`NRP (Neurorobotics Platform)`, you need to have an account.
 There are two types of accounts to choose from:

 +----------------------+-------------------------------------------------------------------+
 |Account Name          |Account Description                                                |